Liu-Xiaoyan97/MHBA-Mixer/README.md

 `-p` must be a specific model in  `trained-models/*.ckpt`
 We provide 9 datasets which have been displayed in Table 1.
 ## Experiments
-Table 1: Main results of MHBA-Mixer on several datasets.
+Table 1: Main results of MHBA-Mixer on several datasets with hidden dimension 256.

 | DATASET |MAX SEQ LEN | ACCURACY (%) | PARAMETERS (M) |
 |  ----  | ---- | ----  |  ----  |